How do I apply?

 What costs are covered for open days, workshops and interviews?

 When attending events or interviews in the London office we will reimburse expenses for those travelling within England and Wales up to a maximum value of £100.
 Candidates travelling within Europe, including from Scotland and Ireland, will be reimbursed up to a maximum value of £150 for the cost of public transport.
 For candidates who require a flight to attend, please contact our team first to discuss your options.
-We aim to limit the environmental impact of travel and can offer interviews via Skype or from other offices.
+We aim to limit the environmental impact of travel and can offer video conference interviews or from other offices.
 We cannot reimburse for flights that have not been agreed beforehand.
-We will be unable to reimburse for taxis or cost of petrol, however, if you have restricted means of travel that limits your accessibility to public transport, please contact the team to discuss your travel arrangements.
-If you think your expenses are going to exceed this or if you are going to require overnight accommodation due to the distance you will be travelling, please contact the Graduate Recruitment team prior to booking on +44 20 7785 5554.
+We also cannot reimburse for taxis or cost of petrol but if you are unable to easily access public transport, please contact the team to discuss your travel arrangements.
+If you think your expenses are going to exceed this or if you are going to require overnight accommodation due to the distance you will be travelling, please contact the graduate recruitment team prior to booking on +44 20 7785 5554.
 We will cover up to a maximum value of £70 for accommodation.
-If you are visiting the office please email email@example.com for an expenses claim form.
+If you are visiting the office, please email firstname.lastname@example.org for an expenses claim form.
 You will also need to provide copies of your receipts.

-Please note that our 2020 winter workshops and events will all be held virtually.
-We are hoping our 2021 spring scheme and summer vacation scheme can be held in the office, but if not, we will run these virtually as we have in 2020.
+Please note that our 2021/2022 winter workshops and events will all be held virtually.
+We are hoping our 2022 spring scheme and summer vacation scheme can be held in the office, but if not, we will run these virtually as we did in 2021.

 How do I find out about Freshfields events on campus?

 We aim to engage with a wide variety of universities throughout the year and have historically attended law and career fairs and hosted panel presentations.
-In autumn 2020 we will instead be attending a number of virtual law fairs.
-This year we will also be holding a series of virtual insight events throughout November which everyone is welcome to attend – you don’t need to be in a certain year of university or studying any particular degree.
-All are welcome and there is no application process for these events - you just need to sign up via our website.
-Follow us on Instagram, Facebook and twitter for information about upcoming events and how to join:
+In autumn 2021 we will instead be attending a number of virtual law fairs.
+This year we will also be holding a series of virtual insight events in November, which everyone is welcome to attend – you don’t need to be in a certain year of university or studying any particular degree.
+There is no application process for these events – you just need to sign up via our website.
+Follow us on Instagram, Facebook and twitter for information about upcoming events and how to join.

 How many trainees do you take on per year?